-Let's imagine that there is a duck at pixel B and that you are aiming correctly.
-You press the trigger, the screen turns black and then the screen starts to become white.
-After two milliseconds pixel B will become white and the light gun will send a positive signal to the NES.
-The NES knows that the duck was at pixel B and that after you pulled the trigger it took two milliseconds before the signal came from the light gun.
-By doing some calculations, the game can show the duck being gunned down.
-Using this technique Duck Hunt was able to put more than one duck on screen at a time.
+If the target is at pixel B and the player is aiming correctly, the screen turns black when the trigger is pulled, and then the screen starts to become white.
+After two milliseconds, pixel B will become white and the light gun will send a positive signal to the NES.
+The NES knows that the target was at pixel B and that after the player pulled the trigger, it took two milliseconds for the Zapper to send the signal to the console.
+By doing some calculations, the game can then recognize that the target has been shot.
+Duck Hunt uses this technique to allow for more than one target on screen at a time.

 Duck Hunt and other light gun titles of the era were designed to function based on the mechanics of a cathode ray tube (CRT) television.
 Specifically, the light gun is designed to work with the way a CRT display refreshes the displayed image from frame to frame.
 Different latency in later model high definition (HD) displays accounts for the problems with light gun functionality on these devices.

 Duck Hunt will become the first light gun shooter released in the Virtual Console line of classic game rereleases.
 Its release on the Wii U requires the player use a Wii Remote to play.
 Because the Wii Remote pointer functions via an IR sensor, it avoids the limitations of a light gun peripheral and thus allows for the game to be playable on an HD flat-screen television display.